Frequently asked questions

 - Any action performed in behalf of the parent (in loco parentis) should be with the prior written consent of the parents.

-- Always ensure that you have a contact telephone number for parents and advise of any incidents occurring where such treatment may be required.
+- Always ensure that you have a contact telephone number for parents and advise of any incidents occurring where such treatment may

 - All instructors should hold a current First Aid certificate and ensure that their training is kept up to date.